wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/get-started-with-connected-field-service/includes/3-install-connected-field-service.md

     ![Deployment status button](../media/13-gs-unit3.png)

-4. Wait for the deployment to be finished.
+4. Wait for the deployment to finish.
 The **Deployment Status** section will be updated to show the progress of the deployment.

     ![Deployment Status section](../media/14-gs-unit3.png)